Days: 13 - 17

 Friday, September 6, 2024

 Since the German History Museum is closed for renovation, they have set up an alternative presentation (in an adjoining building) called Roads Not Taken.
-They set up a bunch of galleries on the -1 floor (Yup -1 is correct).
-In each of the galleries they presented what had actually taken place during 14 key moments in German history (starting with 1989 and going backwards to 1848) followed by some suggested possibilities of what could have happened if things had gone in a different direction.
-Not sure you can actually go back and do "what ifs" at key points in history and then predict with any accuracy how the world would have changed as a result.
-But it does point up how close things came to being different.
+They set up galleries on the -1 floor (Yup, -1 is correct).
+Each gallery presented what had occurred during 14 key moments in German history (starting with 1989 and going backward to 1848), followed by some suggested possibilities of what could have happened if things had gone in a different direction.
+We're not sure you can go back and do "what ifs" at key points in time and then accurately predict how the world may have changed.
+It is, however, interesting to note how close we came to an alternate history.
 If only...!
-Definitely worth seeing.
+It's worth seeing...but it is not a substitute for the museum.

 Oh yeah.
 One more thing.
 They also do an audio presentation via your cellphone.
 It's FREE.
-You log in to the local wifi and then go to a website (via a QR code) they've set up so you can hear what's being presented in each of the galleries.
-One of the pictures below shows a number on the floor which is the one you to enter into the website for the audio presentation for that particular gallery.
+You log in to the local Wi-Fi and then go to a website (via a QR code) to hear what's being presented in each gallery.
+One of the pictures below shows a number on the floor, which is the one you enter into the website for the audio presentation for that particular gallery.
+Definitely worth the few minutes it took to set up and use in each gallery.

-So these two pics are of a sign post you pass on the way out.
-When you enter the exhibit you're given a sticker to ware, to show you've paid.
-Clearly these people saw no value holding on to theirs.
+These two pictures are of a signpost you pass on the way out.
+When you enter the exhibit, you're given a sticker to wear to show you've paid.
+Clearly, these people saw no value in holding on to theirs.

 Background from Wikipedia